DeisherJohn/DailyCodingSolutions/docs/aboutme.md

 Some of my skills include:
 - Strong computer skills and fundamentals: C++, C, Python, Verilog.
 - Experience in creating consumer-driven programs and products.
-- Proficient multi-tasker.
+- Proficient at multitasking.
 - Creative problem-solving and analysis skills.
-- Multidiscipline team leading experience.
+- Multi-discipline team leading experience.

 ### Looking for more?
 For a more detailed list of past work experience, skills and projects visit my [LinkedIn](https://www.linkedin.com/in/john-deisher/) profile where my current resume can be found.